 My friends and family stepped in beside me, and as I stopped having to fight through the sadness and anxiety, there was a lot of celebrating to do.
 I was quick to laugh, more positive, curious, adventurous, and myself than ever before, and it was a joy.

 3. I read upon how depression & anxiety happens in the brain and learned about symptom reduction techniques so I could feel better

 As I learned more and more about depression and anxiety disorders, I took a scientific approach: this is about neurotransmitters.
 I learned how and why different anxiety disorders have different symptoms, what causes them, what treats them, why treatments that aren't medication based work for some people, what medication does for others, and anything else I could get my hands on.

 I realized that if I had a broken leg, I would go to a hospital and that if I had diabetes, I would manage it.
 My family has a history of depression and anxiety, and I experienced some traumas as a young person, and my brain wasn't producing and responding to neurotransmitters normally, but once I understood what was happening, I could use that information to help myself.

-This is a fabulous online resource with information, worksheets, and an app.
-Everything on this site is extremely well researched, and comes from a cognitive behavioral therapy perspective.
+This is a fabulous online resource for information, worksheets, and an app.
+Everything on this site is extremely well researched and comes from a cognitive behavioral therapy perspective.

 21 Tips to Keep Your Shit Together When You're Depressed (This!
 100 times yes.)